 Her recording of “El Noi de la Mare” appears in Woody Allen’s film “Vicky Cristina Barcelona.” and her “Heartstrings” recording accompanied the astronauts on the space shuttle Discovery.
 Muriel Anderson has released more than a dozen instrumental CD’s, eight instructional DVD’s and guitar books published by Hal Leonard, Mel Bay, and Zen-On Japan.
 Her compositions include commissioned classical works for the Nashville Chamber Orchestra and Vox Caelestis Womens Choir, as well as songs which have appeared as title tracks for three albums by various artists.

 Endorsements and Columnist

 Muriel has published articles in Guitar Player, Acoustic Guitar, Fingerstyle Guitar, Classical Guitar and Frets magazines, and is currently a regular columnist for Acoustic Guitar Japan magazine.
-She is a regular guest instructor for Truefire and at guitar workshops across the country.
-Some workshops are sponsored by her GHS Signature strings.
-She plays many handmade instruments including Camps Guitars, Mike Doolin harp guitars, Morris steel string guitars (Japan).
+She has many teaching DVDs with Truefire and teaches at guitar workshops across the country.
+Many workshops are sponsored by her GHS Signature strings.
+She plays and records on many handmade instruments including Camps Flamenco, Mike Doolin harp guitars, Mike Brittain harp guitars, DT guitars, Alvarez Yairi, McPhearson, Morris steel string guitars (Japan).
 She uses Seymour Duncan D-Tar and Barbera pickups.

 Muriel Anderson is a good friend and a great guitarist.
 She deserves national recognition